RigsOfRods/docs.rigsofrods.org/gameplay/controls-config.md

 # Config file 'input.map'

-For all keys, see the [input.map](https://github.com/RigsOfRods/rigs-of-rods/blob/master/resources/skeleton/config/input.map) file on GitHub.

-This file defines all key alias for RoR.
+This file defines all key alias for RoR, located at `Documents\My Games\Rigs of Rods\config` by default.
 It has the following format:

     EVENT_NAME    EVENT_TYPE    MAPPING